Sensible heat: Usage

 Sensible heat and latent heat are not special forms of energy.
-Rather, they describe exchanges of heat under conditions specified in terms of their effect on a material or a thermodynamic system.
+Rather, they are exchanges of heat under conditions specified in terms of their effect on a material or a thermodynamic system.

 In the writings of the early scientists who provided the foundations of thermodynamics, sensible heat had a clear meaning in calorimetry.
 James Prescott Joule characterized it in 1847 as an energy that was indicated by the thermometer.

 Both sensible and latent heats are observed in many processes while transporting energy in nature.
-Latent heat is associated with changes of state, measured at constant temperature, especially the phase changes of atmospheric water vapor, mostly vaporization and condensation, whereas sensible heat directly affects the temperature of the atmosphere.
+Latent heat is associated with changes of state, measured at constant temperature, especially the phase changes of atmospheric water, mostly vaporization and condensation, whereas sensible heat directly affects the temperature of the atmosphere.

-In meteorology, the term 'sensible heat flux' means the conductive heat flux from the Earth's surface to the atmosphere.
+In meteorology, sensible heat flux is the conductive heat flux from the Earth's surface to the atmosphere.
 It is an important component of Earth's surface energy budget.
 Sensible heat flux is commonly measured with the eddy covariance method.